lvgl/lv_port_renesas_rz-g3e-evkit/README.md

 - The executable is at `build/bin/lvglsim`.
 Copy it to the board.
 If ethernet is connected, you can do it with `scp build/bin/lvglsim root@<board ip>:/root/` where `<board ip>` is the IP address of the board which you find by running `ip a` on the board serial terminal.
-- Run `./lvglsim` on the serial terminal of the board.
-You can set the size of the LVGL Wayland window by giving `-W` and `-H` arguments.
+- In the serial terminal of the board, stop the Wayland desktop, weston, so EGL can run directly on the display through DRM.
+  Run `systemctl stop weston weston.socket` to stop weston and the weston socket.
+- Run `./lvglsim` to start the app.

+You can disable `LV_USE_OPENGLES` and `LV_USE_LINUX_DRM`, and then enable `LV_USE_WAYLAND` to use LVGL on the Wayland dekstop.
+You can give `-W` and `-H` arguments to `lvglsim` to change the window size.
 E.g. `./lvglsim -W 1920 -H 1080`.
+This project uses OpenGLES EGL by default since it was found to have the best flushing performance, especially when the refresh period is 16 ms (60 FPS target).

 ### Debugging